XDex/target.en/help/c-intro/glossary.md

 **opt-out link**

-Enables visitors to opt-out of all counting and content delivery.
+Enables visitors to opt-out of all tracking and content delivery.

 ## P {#section_C4ED86CA8CE74D03A8C6586A205C04B4}